 Here some of the benefits that have been found in various studies:

 Boosts colon health.
 Dried fruit, especially prunes, contain both insoluble and soluble fiber.
 The insoluble fiber in prunes is more effective at improving stool frequency and consistency than psyllium husk, a bulk-forming laxative.
 Soluble fiber in dried fruits are prebiotics that act as food for the good bacteria in your gut which contributes to improved digestive health.
 In addition, sorbitol-a sugar alcohol in prunes — can have laxative effects in some people.

-Improves diet.
-An observational study found that those who eat dried fruit consume more nutrients and fewer fats, alcohol and added sugars than those who do not.
+Improves overall diet.
+An observational study found that those who eat dried fruit consume more nutrients and fewer fats, alcohol, and added sugars than those who do not.

 Encourages weight loss.
 The aforementioned study also found that those who ate dried fruits weighed less than those who did not.

 Keeps you satiated.
 One study found that children who ate a snack of raisins before a meal consumed less food than those who had grapes as a pre-meal treat.
 This can be true for other dried fruits as well because of the high fiber content.